Rowan12628/m55-week-10-plan/planning.md

     Signup
     Login
     Image display
-    Message change on login (example: "Please login in" to "Hello Michael")
+    Message change on login (example: "Please login" to "Hello Michael")

 What am I going to need for each feature?